-Component Class Reference
+#Component Class Reference

 The Victor::Component

-class provides you with means to create standalone SVG
+class provides you with means to create standalone SVG components that can be composed together.

 Victor::Component